vishal-sohani/all-in-one-tools/README.md

-All-in-One Tools: Character Count, QR Code Generation, Slug Generation Overview
+<h1>All-in-One Tools: Character Count, QR Code Generation, Slug Generation<h1>
+<h3>Overview<h3>
-Welcome to the All-in-One Tools repository!
+<p>Welcome to the All-in-One Tools repository!
 This collection of tools provides a convenient way to perform three common tasks: character counting, QR code generation, and slug generation.
-Whether you're a developer, writer, or just someone looking for quick and easy solutions, these tools can save you time and effort.
+Whether you're a developer, writer, or just someone looking for quick and easy solutions, these tools can save you time and effort.</p>

 Features
 Character Count Tool